EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 42

 Alpha represents D in protracted litigation.
-Alpha, at D’s request, has made several offers of settlement to P’s lawyer, Beta, all of which have been rejected.
+Alpha, at D's request, has made several offers of settlement to P's lawyer, Beta, all of which have been rejected.
 During a recess at trial, Alpha and P were both present at a cocktail party.
-P went over to Alpha and said: “Why can’t we settle that case for $50,000."
+P went over to Alpha and said: “Why can't we settle that case for $50,000."

 Which of the following is a proper response by Alpha?

-- “I can’t discuss the matter with you."
+- “I can't discuss the matter with you."
-- “If that’s the way you feel, why don’t you and D get together."
+- “If that's the way you feel, why don't you and D get together."
 - “I agree.
 We have made several offers to settle."

 d.
 All of the above.